hydrusnetwork/hydrus/docs/launch_arguments.md

 ##**`--win_qt_darkmode_test`**

-**Windows only, client only:** This starts the program with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments).
-It fundamentally works, but it overrides any existing qt.conf, locks the style to `windowsvista`, and can't handle switches between light and dark mode.
+**Windows only, client only:** This starts the program with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments), set to 1 mode.
+It will override any existing qt.conf, so it is only for experimentation.
+We are going to experiment more with the 2 mode, but that locks the style to `windows`, and can't handle switches between light and dark mode.

 # server arguments